michaelrpierce/michaelrpierce.github.io/essays/my-software-engineering-experience.md

 I had learned about the language from playing the popular videogame Minecraft and online forums seemed to agree that it was a good first programming language; according to Oracle it even ran on almost '3 Billion devices'...
 I remember constructing the program to be difficult.
-As a sophomore in high school, I never had the opportunity to study any programming or concept design concepts, and I definitely didn't understand why a semicolon was so important for something called "compiling".
+As a sophomore in high school, I never had the opportunity to study any programming or software design concepts, and I definitely didn't understand why a semicolon was so important for something called "compiling".
 Eventually I stumbled my way through the Java documentation and was able to construct a JPanel with JButtons.
-I had no idea what I was doing, but it was exhilarating.
+I had little idea what I was doing, but it was exhilarating.
 I was able to (with copious amounts of online forum browsing) lay out a simple grid with with all the numbers and operators, and it actually calculated my result!
 It might have crashed after 5 minutes due to a memory leak, but I was still proud of my small accomplishment.